comp-phys-marc/qasm-ts/paper/main.md

 learning on sets of statevectors, for example, and the differences might be interesting to explore.

+# Acknowledgements

+We would like to thank Dr. Shohini Ghose for support and helpful discussions regarding the previous version of this software package, QASM-TS 1.0, which has had use in the community by hundreds.

 # Appendices

 A further work might formally define the type system for OpenQASM 3.0.